Sorting and filtering as effective rational choice procedures: Basic Setup and Decision Support

 \begin{corollary} Let $N = | \calA |$.
 Any decision procedure is $\calA$-equivalent to a procedure of length at most $3 N$. \end{corollary}

 For instance, the decision procedure

-is $\{\price,\rating\}$-equivalent to
+is $\{\price,\noRooms,\rating\}$-equivalent to

-which indicates preference for the cheapest highest-rated product amongst these with a rating higher-than 4.
+which indicates preference for the cheapest, highest-ranked house with more than 4 rooms.
 We consider this to be the normal form of the procedure above, and this normal form procedure has length $3$.

 In summary, for all procedures we can derive a canonical normal form.
 Moreover, note that if we fix an ordering on the set of attributes $\calA$, and put all filtering operations in this order, the normal form of the procedure will be unique.
 This result will become handy in the next section when we characterize what type of preferences can result from sorting and filtering.